All things: Directing and music

 Around the same time that she approached Carter about writing an episode, Anderson was being solicited by television networks, who were interested in having her direct shows.
 She, however, had never directed before and decided that she would first helm an episode of The X-Files before working on other series.
 Consequently, when Anderson pitched her initial script idea, she also expressed her desire to direct the episode.
 Carter accepted her story, but did not appoint her as director until all the revisions and rewrites had been completed.
 Anderson worked with series director Kim Manners for the majority of the episode, and he assigned Anderson directing exercises—such as making a list of shots for every scene—to get her familiar with the demands of directing.
-The episode also marked the first time that a woman had helmed the direction of an The X-Files episode.
+This episode of The X-Files was the first to be directed by a woman.

 Anderson's directing helped to energize the production, and the crew worked harder than usual to ensure that everything was in order for her: Production designer Corey Kaplan went out of his way to find a Buddhist temple at Anderson's request, and casting director Rick Millikan helped Anderson choose the appropriate actors.
 Millikan later said that he particularly enjoyed working with Anderson, because "it was fun for [him] to watch her go through the casting process because it was all new to her."
 On set, Anderson's directing style was described as "right on the money" by Marc Shapiro in his book all things: The Official Guide to The X-Files, Volume 6.
 He later wrote that "Anderson wielded a deft hand in her directorial debut, prodding the actors to her will, making decisions on the fly, and handling the complex special effects sequences".
 Fans of the show later wrote to express their appreciation of Anderson's directing abilities.
 Anderson was also involved in post-production editing, during which she was forced to cut the final conversation scene between Scully and Daniel Waterston down by about 10 minutes.